devshred/javaapiforkml/README.md

 # Java API for KML

+This fork updates the library to Java 17.

 > The objective of the Java API for KML is to provide Java interfaces for easy access to KML (Keyhole Markup Language) data.

 # Now under Maintenance